suyash-rgb/PinCode-API-Project/README.md

 To overcome the limitations of the initial version, I decided to replicate the database and integrate a portion of it statically into the service layer of Postal Probe.
 The decision to redevelop the API using C# and ASP .NET Core Framework was driven by several factors:

-- **Familiarity:** C# is syntactically similar to Java, making the transition smoother.
+- **Familiarity:** C# is syntactically similar to Java, which is beneficial for me as a Java developer.
 - **Exploration:** I wanted to explore the features of Swagger UI.
 - **Testing:** I aimed to understand how unit testing is implemented in this environment.